chrisgrieser/shimmering-focus/README.md

 When the [Style Settings Plugin](https://obsidian.md/plugins?id=obsidian-style-settings) is installed, Shimmering Focus adds commands for toggling theme features:
-- Toggle Folding of URLs (Source Mode)
+- Toggle folding of URLs (Source Mode)
 - Toggle between reduced and original image size (reduced size can be set in the respective style setting)